plone/plone.patternslib/README.rst

 Development
 -----------

 This package is built similarly to how the mockup sources are pulled into the Plone egg.
 There is a Makefile which clones patternslib.
-It is currently hardcoded to patternslib version 2.0.11, as this is the same parser version used in Plone 5.0.
-These versions need to be in sync, otherwise this will not work.
-So don't attempt to upgrade the patterns version unless you also upgraded mockup in Plone.

-Again similarly to how it is done in Plone5, Patternslib is cloned and built, but only the necessary parts of it are checked in to plone.patternslib.
+Similarly to how it is done in Plone5, Patternslib is cloned and built, but only the necessary parts of it are checked in to plone.patternslib.

+Make sure that when you update Patternslib that the newer version or files are compatible with the version of `pat-utils` that are in Mockup/Plone 5.0.x.
+We are able to override the version of `pat-parser`, but not `pat-utils`, because it's included in the `plone-compiled.js` bundle ("baked into the cake" so to speak).
+This means that we have to rely on the version of `pat-utils` in Mockup/Plone 5.0.x.
+If no new methods have been added to `pat-utils` in later versions of Patternslib, then it shouldn't be an issue.

 Installation
 ------------